 Coventry Mystery Plays – this date represents the first time we hear of their existence in Coventry.
 Like all Biblical dramas, their life in various forms cover hundreds of years.
 We have two complete surviving plays from this cycle, and a few other odds and ends – though the texts we have probably represent a later version of the play.
 First Look Exploring Sessions for the Pageant of the Shearman and the Taylors and the Pageant of the Weavers are available on YouTube.

 Shrewsbury Fragments – These are tricksy little fragments of plays, cue scripts for just one part per play.
-We’ve recorded a lot of material for these, but because we want to do the music right, we’ve held off for a bit.
+We’re looking at doing these in more detail, specifically to get the music right.
 They have been placed variously in the timeline by different sources, so they could go much earlier.
 They featuring in the below general exploring session.

-Dux Moraud – Another cue script, but one we’ve done a lot with.
+Dux Moraud – Only surviving as one actors part from a cue script.
 We produced a whole show around the text, as well as two additional features looking at them a little more seriously.

 The Durham Prologue (fragment) – a super short prologue that lays out the plot for a lost play.